turihamwe/alx-system_engineering-devops/README.md

-This is the shell basics repository.
+This is the system engineering repository.